usaid-cs/yesterday-i-learned/linguistics.md

 - It is [almost always](http://www.learnersdictionary.com/qa/is-it-correct-to-say-on-the-list-or-in-the-list) correct to say "on the list" rather than "in the list".
 Notable exceptions are 1] if the word "included" is used, and 2] if you're talking python.
 - According to the constitution, Malay is the ["national language" of Singapore](https://en.wikipedia.org/wiki/Languages_of_Singapore).
 Its "official languages" are English, Malay, Chinese, and Tamil, not in that order.
 In RFC5646, Singapore has a local version of Chinese, but not Malay, English, or Tamil.
 - US English speakers believe that the symbol "!" is a [point](https://en.wikipedia.org/wiki/Exclamation_mark) rather than a mark.
 According to that page, the exclamation mark came from the latin word for joy ("io"), where the I moved above the O, and the O got smaller.
-- [Coming undone](https://english.stackexchange.com/questions/6383/what-does-to-come-undone-actually-mean) means something (often abstract, e.g. a plan) is falling apart.
+- [Coming undone](https://english.stackexchange.com/questions/6383/what-does-to-come-undone-actually-mean) means something (often abstract, e.g. a plan) is falling apart.froma
 - [Mayday](https://en.wikipedia.org/wiki/Mayday) might have come from French _m'aider_, "help me".
 - [Sidereal](https://en.wikipedia.org/wiki/Sidereal_time) turns out to be pronounced si-DEH-re-oh.
 It means "relative to the stars".
 Sidereal time is the time it takes for the Earth to make one rotation relative to the stars (23 hours 56 minutes ish), while Solar time is the time it takes for the Earth to make one rotation and have the sun go to the same place, which takes 4 minutes longer because the Earth rotates around the sun, and the angle it makes is slightly bigger than 360 degrees.
 - The ["French conditional" mood](https://www.thoughtco.com/french-conditional-mood-1368824) cannot be used after another "if", so [_si vous voudriez_](https://www.thoughtco.com/si-vous-voudriez-french-mistake-1369491) ("if you would like") is incorrect; you can only say _si vous voulez_ no matter how polite you want to be.